Ni2Be/G915LedControl/README.md

 # G915LedControl
+The Logitech G915 has no indicator if the NumLock is active.
-Adds tray icon to configure Logitech G915 so it has an indicator if Num Lock is active
+This program adds a tray icon to configure Logitech G915 so it has an indicator if Num Lock is active.

 ![image](https://github.com/Ni2Be/G915LedControl/assets/16502655/7d463dcc-27b8-47de-b733-dbfed06141e1)